Network Rail fined £6.7m for failings which led to fatal derailment

 This included failing to inform the driver that it was unsafe to drive the train at a speed of 75mph, or caution him to reduce his speed amid bad weather on the day of the derailment, which also left six people injured.

-There were also failings in construction, inspection and maintenance of drainage assets and in adverse and extreme weather planning.
+The judge said a fine would have been set at £10 million but was reduced due to the early plea of guilty as well as Network Rail’s actions following the crash.

-Judge Lord Matthews fined Network Rail £6.7 million when he sentenced the company at the court on Friday.
+He also reduced the fine due to Network Rail being a publicly-funded body.

-The figure was reduced from £10 million due to the guilty plea.
+Network Rail admitted there were failings in construction, inspection and maintenance of drainage assets and in adverse and extreme weather planning.

 Advocate depute Alex Prentice KC, prosecuting, told the court on Thursday that Network Rail had failed to maintain or inspect a drainage asset built in 2011 prior to the derailment.